DevJoseWeb/CarND-Vehicle-Detection/writeup.md

 Woohoo :)

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+You're reading it -- I hope you enjoy it!

-###Histogram of Oriented Gradients (HOG)
+### Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the code cell of the IPython notebook (P5.ipynb) under the header "Histogram of Gradients, Parameter Tuning and Feature Extraction".

-I started by reading in all the `vehicle` and `non-vehicle` images.
+I started by reading in all the `vehicle` and `non-vehicle` images provided in lecture.
+Due to the size of the datasets, they are stored locally on my machine.
+Here are links to download them from Udacity:  .
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+Adapting the HOG feature extraction function provided in lecture, I extracted and plotted HOG feature vectors for random images of my dataset (comprising of the GTI and KITTI datasets) using different color spaces such as YUV, HSV, HLS, LUV, Lab, and YCrCb.
+I repeated this multiple times on various combinations of color spaces and HOG parameters.

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`: